Caster: Coding a Topology

 - Choosing apply creates an apply for the run and executes

-on the previously generated plan.
+terraform applyon the previously generated plan.
 This causes Terraform to make the changes described. - Choosing reject invalidates the plan.
-No changes are made to the infrastructure.
+It leaves the infrastructure unchanged.

 Apply